IlmHe/multi-docker-aws/README.md

 # Fibonacci calculator

-Overengineered Fibonacci calculator utilizing nginx, Redis, and postgres.
+Overengineered Fibonacci calculator utilizing NGINX, Redis, and PostgreSQL.
 The project is developed using Docker, and is deployed to AWS Elastic Beanstalk, AWS Relational Database Service, and AWS ElastiCache.

 ## Tech Stack